-When it comes to websites with thousands, tens of thousands of pages or more, approaching a search engine optimization project can be intimidating.
-However, this large scale seo situation is one that government, colleges, and other sizable organizations frequently find themselves in.
+When it comes to SEO at scale – websites with thousands, tens of thousands of pages or more, approaching a search engine optimization project can be intimidating.
+However, this is the situation that government, colleges, and other sizable organizations frequently find themselves in.

 I have run into this scenario often when working with college websites and government agencies.
 Organic search traffic is dropping and the organization wants to bring it back up, but they’re lost at where to start an SEO project.

 It can be hard to grasp the whole website structure for some sites.
 A recent federal agency website I consulted for has millions of pages!